alco-company/mortimer-bellis/WORKLOG.md

 * this is probably not necessary: format.turbo_stream { render turbo_stream: turbo_stream.remove(dom_id(@resource)) }
 * pwa-installation.js + joy of rails
 * pickup the mobile moving - ask if driving - enter odometer
-* set time spent to on global setting - either 0,25,50,75
-*

 ## 3/12/2024